absozero/awesome-devtools/README.md

 -🌟 [Chezmoi](https://chezmoi.io) - A dotfile manager with a high number of features and tools to make managing dotfiles easy ![ossoft][oss]

+- [Cheat.sh](https://cheat.sh) - A cheatsheet source that can be accessed from the cli, that provides a massive cheatsheet library from multiple sources.
+Works best from a unix-like os, but can be used with curl/wget/httpie

 - [Cmus](https://cmus.github.io/) - A command line music player.
 Does its 1 job extremely well, following the UNIX philosophy. ![ossoft][oss]

 - [Delta](https://github.com/dandavison/delta) - A tool to see differences between text files. ![ossoft][oss]